 UofL recycling, reuse, composting, and waste minimization programs help keep waste out of the landfill.

 The University of Louisville is taking a variety of steps to reduce the amount of waste generated on campus and to divert a greater percentage of our waste from going to landfills.
-In 2013, UofL reduced its total annual waste generation by over 886,000 pounds (a 10% reduction from 2012)!
-In addition, we recycled nearly 4.5 million pounds (57.4%) of our waste in 2013.
-Diversion programs include extensive recycling, reuse, composting, waste minimization, and other landfill diversion programs from the classroom to the construction site.
+UofL has been on a trajectory of reducing our total annual waste generation since a peak in 2009.
+While each year's total fluctuates with various factors such as major construction and renovation projects, we are generally headed in the right direction.
+There's still more we need to do in order to achieve our goal of Zero Waste.
+In 2014, we recycled over 4.6 million pounds (55.7%) of our waste.
+Landfill diversion programs include extensive recycling, reuse, composting, waste minimization, and other waste reduction efforts from the classroom to the construction site.

 Water bottle filling stations, like those in the College of Business, make reusing bottles easier and eliminate the need to purchase bottled water.